PriyadharshniA/PriyadharshniA/README.md

 ### Hi there 👋, I'm Priya! <br/>

 Passionate about cybersecurity and driven to contribute to a safer digital world.
 With 10+ years of experience in software testing, I possess strong analytical and problem-solving skills.
-Currently transitioning my career into AppSec/Cloud Security through dedicated self-study.
+Currently transitioning my career into Application Security through dedicated self-study.
 Eager to learn and contribute to a team that prioritizes innovation and a strong security posture.<br/><br/>

 🌱 **I’m currently learning**
 - CompTIA Security+ cert preparation